BenLDouthwaite/benldouthwaite.github.io/content/blog/hello-world/index.md

 - Language study
 - Music

 Above all else, the goal is brevity and simplicity.
-Given that, this seems like sufficient introduction.